Antarctic Circle via Falklands & South Georgia 23 daysAboard: Ocean Diamond

 - Crossing the Antarctic Circle!

 - Experience Antarctica, the Falklands and the wildlife paradise of South Georgia in one fantastic itinerary

 - Amazing wildlife, including millions of penguins, myriad birds and whales

 - Spectacular scenery

 - Exciting zodiac landings and excursions

-- Kayaking, Paddling & Camping on Ice options (charges apply)
+- Kayaking, Paddling & Camping on Ice options (select departures - charges apply)

 - Full board accommodation including all meals, snacks & soft drinks on board ship